aditya624/orion/README.md

 ```

 ### 2. Configure Environment
-Create a `.env` file (or export variables) with only the required secrets:
+Create a `.env` file (or export variables) with only the required secrets (all sensitive keys have been shared with you via email):

 ```env
 MONGODB_URI=<mongodb-uri>